KokoDoko/kokodoko.github.io/README.md

  - Getting to grips with Object Oriented Programming
  - Building web games with Typescript
- - Building a web app with Vue
+ - Building web apps with Vue and React
  - Getting started with Unity
- - Practicing with a machine learning algorithm
+ - Practicing with machine learning algorithms

  # Work for Clients